gubo97000/HYP-Project/README.md

 For hosting the site we tested both Heroku with Server Side Rendering and GitHub Pages with static generation.
 The latter was the solution that was more performant.
 We continue to use Heroku for the hosting of the database for easing our development process.

+We followed the best parctices of Nuxt by calling all the APIs from the asyncData method to respect the framework behavior and being able to generate the static version  of the website.
+All the inbound links are managed by the component NuxtLink.
+In case of an empty fetch the error interface provided by Nuxt is used.

 The project was organized in the following directories:

 ### `assets`